pmuens/awesome-serverless/README.md

 - [Going multi-cloud with Google cloud endpoints and AWS Lambda](https://cloudplatform.googleblog.com/2017/04/going-multi-cloud-with-Google-Cloud-Endpoints-and-AWS-Lambda.html) - How you can interconnect AWS Lambda with Google Cloud services.
 - [Introducing the IOpipe Serverless plugin](https://serverless.com/blog/introducing-serverless-plugin-iopipe/) - How the IOpipe Serverless plugin was built and how it helps you analyze and monitor your Serverless services.
 - [Serverless computing](http://blogs.perficient.com/integrate/2017/04/23/serverless-computing/) - Another post which discusses serverless computing, the use cases advantages and constraints.
+- [Serverless backend with AWS cloud](https://dev.to/rob117/serverless-backends-with-aws-cloud-intro) - Blog post series on how to write serverless backends on AWS.

 ## Screencasts